TicWatch Pro 4G/LTE(opens in new tab)

-You'll find a lot of the same features in the new TicWatch Pro 4G/LTE.
-The physical design keeps many of the same traits.
-It's made of polymer and glass fiber and has a sleek, stainless steel bezel.
-It also comes with an aluminum back cover.
-The strap that comes with the watch is now silicone rather than a blend of genuine leather and silicone.
-This might seem like a downgrade but it's a better material for fitness fanatics.
+You'll find that the TicWatch Pro 4G/LTE offers a lot of the same features as the TicWatch Pro.
+For starters, the physical design keeps many of the same traits.
+Both models have a sleek, stainless steel bezel and a sturdy aluminum back cover.
+However, the band that comes with the watch is now silicone rather than a blend of genuine leather and silicone.
+This might seem like a downgrade in some aspects, but it's a better material choice for fitness fanatics.
+Fortunately, there are plenty of TicWatch Pro bands to choose from when you want to switch things up.

 |TicWatch Pro 4G/LTE||TicWatch Pro|